ros-controls/ros2_control_demos/README.md

   rviz2 --display-config `ros2 pkg prefix ros2_control_demo_description`/share/ros2_control_demo_description/rviz/rrbot.rviz
   ```

 *RRBot*, or ''Revolute-Revolute Manipulator Robot'', is a simple 3-linkage, 2-joint arm that we will use to demonstrate various features.
-It essentially a double inverted pendulum and demonstrates some fun control concepts within a simulator and was originally introduced for Gazebo tutorials.
+It is essentially a double inverted pendulum and demonstrates some fun control concepts within a simulator and was originally introduced for Gazebo tutorials.
 The *RRBot* URDF files can be found in the `urdf` folder of `ros2_control_demo_description` package.

 ### General notes about examples

-1. To start an example open a terminal, source your ROS2-workspace and execute launch file with:
+1. To start an example open a terminal, source your ROS2-workspace and execute a launch file with:
    ```
    ros2 launch ros2_control_demo_bringup <example_launch_file>
    ```

-2. To check if the hardware are controller a loaded properly, open another terminal and execute:
+2. To check if the hardware interface loaded properly, open another terminal and execute:
    ```
    ros2 control list_hardware_interfaces
    ```